-Med-Tech World is expanding Malta's digital health frontier
+Med-Tech world is expanding Malta's digital health frontier

 Med-Tech World has earned the reputation for hosting quality summits across the globe throughout the year.
 The last event was held in Belgrade, Serbia as part of the first-ever Balkans Summit with astounding success.

-The team is now laying the groundwork for an even larger event.
-On the 17th and 18th of November, the leading pioneers in medicine, technology and digital health are invited to join Med-Tech World at the Hilton Hotel for two days of discussions and innovation.
+On November 17-18, the leading pioneers in medicine, technology and digital health are invited to join Med-Tech World at the Hilton Hotel for two days of discussions and innovation.
 As a platform for entrepreneurs, Med-Tech World is perfect for the showcasing of products and establishing connections.

 The event takes place in November, over three days of panels, workshops and networking opportunities.
 This year, Malta Week returns to the Malta Fairs & Conventions Centre (MFCC) in Ta' Qali, from November 14-18.